Photodynamic Therapy With Visudyne (verteporfin)

 What is photodynamic therapy (PDT)?

 PDT is usually done as an outpatient in a doctor’s office.
-Your eye will be dilated and numbed using eyedrops prior to the procedure.
+Your eye will be dilated and numbed using eyedrops before the procedure.
 The Visudyne dye is then injected into a vein in your arm, which then travels through the bloodstream to the abnormal blood vessels under the retina.
 Using a special contact lens, your eye doctor will then shine the laser into your eye, activating the light-sensitive dye to seal off the abnormal blood vessels.2

 After the procedure, your eye might be covered temporarily.